 Breaking news!!
 August 7th, 2014 - all EMT students will be required to obtain a "Hospital Fire and Life Safety Card" at their cost. (this is also called "the Blue card") We have worked with our Community Education Department to offer several classes starting in January 2015.
 Please note, although classes are offered throughout the semester, the only classes that will meet the Spring EMT class deadline are January 24th, February 20th, February 28th or March 6th.
 We will not accept online cards.
-Community Education link:
+The class is listed as "Healthcare Fire Safety" on the Community Education link:

 An additional provider may be found listed under "Links" on the EMT webpages.

 |NEXT EMT CLASS IS SCHEDULED FOR SPRING 2015.
 SPRING SEMESTER STARTS FEBRUARY 9TH, 2015.
 APPLY AND REGISTER THROUGH ADMISSIONS AND RECORDS. |

 Breaking news!!
 NREMT Exam update!
 Effective January 1, 2015, Authorizations to Test (ATT) for National EMS Certification will be valid for 90 days from the date of issuance, provided all other requirements for National EMS Certification are met.
 Candidates who do not complete their cognitive examination prior to the expiration date will be required to complete a new application, nincluding payment of the application fee.
 No refunds will be issued for expired Authorizations to Test.
 Please refer to the updated NREMT policy on the NREMT website for additional information. https://www.nremt.org/nremt/downloads/RefundPolicyATTReceived.pdf

 (If you submit payment and receive Authorization to Test, you must schedule and take the test within 90 days!)